 The move to hold pregnant immigrants in custody during their immigration proceedings is having devastating effects on the detained women and their families.

 The number of undocumented women who had miscarriages while in government detention nearly doubled across the Trump-Pence administration’s first two years.
-Earlier reports showed that the overall number of pregnant women in detention rose to 506 in the first four months after the policy took effect — nearly double what it was in the previous four months.
+Earlier reports showed that the overall number of pregnant people in detention rose to 506 in the first four months after the policy took effect — nearly double what it was in the previous four months.
 Those harmful consequences are linked to a severe lack of prenatal care for undocumented immigrants in custody.

 Background on Detaining Pregnant Immigrants

 The new policy of proactively detaining pregnant immigrants went into effect in December 2017, but the administration didn’t officially announce the change until March 2018.Washington Post

 Ten migrant women appear to have miscarried just prior to or during ICE custody between October 2016 and September 2017, and 18 migrant women may have miscarried while in ICE custody the following year, according to a review of medical records.
 Advocates say the sharp increase could be rooted in the Trump-Pence administration’s new policy of detaining pregnant women.Daily Beast

 Shackling someone who is pregnant, especially in the second or third trimester, can cause issues with the pregnancy — including increased risk of blood clots and falling — and make it harder for medical professionals to provide care.Bustle

 Pregnant detainees have reported ICE verbally abused them, didn’t provide medical care, and physically hurt them — including shackling them around the stomach.Buzzfeed News

 Immigrant and human rights groups filed a complaint with the Department of Homeland Security about ICE’s inadequate care and harm of pregnant detainees.San Antonio Current

-In addition to not taking care of the pregnant immigrants in detention, the administration has tried to block young immigrant women in detention from their constitutional right to access safe, legal abortion.Tracking Trump: ORR
+In addition to not taking care of the pregnant immigrants in detention, the administration has tried to block young immigrant women in detention from their constitutional right to access safe, legal abortion.Tracking Trump: Scott Lloyd